deinleinT/toolset/README.md

 ```
 * Run the scripts as mentioned above with the command *python3*

-**Important**
+**Important**:

-The convert of *doc*-files into *docx*-file or *pdf*-files, respectively, will be done with *LibreOffice* (maybe you need to install).
+The conversion of *doc*-files into *docx*-file or *pdf*-files, respectively, will be done with *LibreOffice* (maybe you need to install LibreOffice).
 The converted files could have format errors.
-Because of that we strongly recommend using the scripts with Windows and Word.
+Because of that we strongly recommend using the scripts with Windows.

 ## Authors